ROCm/MIVisionX/samples/model_compiler_samples/README.md

 <p align="center"><img width="80%" src="../../docs/images/modelCompilerWorkflow.png" /></p>

 In this sample, we will learn how to run inference efficiently using [OpenVX](https://www.khronos.org/openvx/) and [OpenVX Extensions](https://www.khronos.org/registry/OpenVX/extensions/vx_khr_nn/1.2/html/index.html).
-The tutorial will go over each step required to convert a pre-trained neural net model into an OpenVX Graph and run this graph efficiently on any target hardware.
-In this tutorial, we will also learn about AMD MIVisionX which delivers open source implementation of OpenVX and OpenVX Extensions along with MIVisionX Neural Net Model Compiler & Optimizer.
+The sample will go over each step required to convert a pre-trained neural net model into an OpenVX Graph and run this graph efficiently on any target hardware.
+In this sample, we will also learn about AMD MIVisionX which delivers open source implementation of OpenVX and OpenVX Extensions along with MIVisionX Neural Net Model Compiler & Optimizer.

 * [MIVisionX Model Compiler & Optimizer](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX/tree/master/model_compiler#neural-net-model-compiler--optimizer)
 * [Prerequisites](#prerequisites)